Carreau/phd-dissertation/parts/part1.rst

 Cells are the basic component of living organism, understanding their individual behavior and the way they function is a key step into understanding how they interact with their environment and other organism.
-One of the key component to most of organism is Actin, a protein which is highly conserved across the species and play a important role in cell mechanics, from cell migration to cell differentiation and division.
+One of the key component to most of organism is actin, a protein which is highly conserved across the species and play a important role in cell mechanics, from cell migration to cell differentiation and division.
 It plays also a non negligible role in most mechanical properties of the cell and its interactions with the